-Ian Wardenski began his musical studies at age 15 under the guidance of John Lahovski and Dr. Frank DiBussolo.
-While studying with Mr. Lahovski and Dr. DiBussolo, Ian attended the Creative Music Institute (Emmaus, PA), where he studied music theory, composition, and improvisation.
+Ian Wardenski began his musical studies at age 15 under the guidance of John Lahovski, Peter Sittler, and Dr. Frank DiBussolo.
+During this time Ian attended the Creative Music Institute (Emmaus, PA), where he studied music theory, composition, and improvisation.
 He also participated in various ensembles, which performed throughout the Pennsylvania Tri-State Area.

 In the fall of 2004, Ian received a Master of Music in Music Theory from Duquesne University (Pittsburgh, PA).
 While at Duquesne University, he studied music theory/musicianship under Dr. Robert Shankovich, and classical guitar under Thomas Kikta and Aaron Shearer, author of the Learning the Classic Guitar series.
-Mr. Wardenski is currently working on his Ph.D. in music theory at The Catholic University of America (Washington, D.C.), where he studies music theory under Dr. Steven Strunk and classical guitar under Dr. Richard Miller.
-He has successfully passed his minor comprehensive exams in guitar literature and guitar pedagogy, as well as his major comprehensive exams in music theory, and is currently writing his dissertation, entitled Harmonic and Phrase Rhythm Analysis of the Core Dance Movements from the Four Lute Suites of J.S.
+Mr. Wardenski is currently working on his Ph.D. in music theory at The Catholic University of America (Washington, DC), where he studies music theory under Dr. Andrew Simpson.
+Ian presently studies classical guitar under Dr. Richard Miller (Columbia University).
+Mr. Wardenski has successfully passed his minor comprehensive exams in guitar literature and guitar pedagogy, as well as his major comprehensive exams in music theory.
+He is currently writing his dissertation, entitled Harmonic and Phrase Rhythm Analysis of the Core Dance Movements from the Four Lute Suites of J.S.
 Bach.